TTharun3/ETL_Kafka_Airflow_for_DISH_Team/README.md

-End-to-End Data Processing Pipeline with Kafka, Airflow, and Spark
+End-to-End Data Processing Pipeline with Kafka, Airflow

 This project demonstrates a robust data processing pipeline that leverages the power of Apache Kafka, Apache Airflow.
 Key Components and Workflow: